Ophthalmology (Eye) Practice Test 3

 - Age related

 Explanation: Answer reason: Cataracts most commonly develop from age-related (senile) changes in the lens proteins, leading to progressive lens opacity.
 Increasing age is the strongest population-level risk factor and accounts for the majority of cataract cases worldwide.
 Diabetes and trauma can cause cataracts but are less common overall than age-associated degeneration.
 Hereditary cataracts occur, typically presenting earlier in life, but represent a smaller proportion of cases.
-Category reason: This question tests the epidemiologic/etiologic cause of a common eye disorder, which is foundational ophthalmology knowledge rather than a nursing intervention or prioritization scenario.

 Chemical burn of Eye is treated with?